Anti-Raid/splashtail/data/docs/dev/rust_templating/README.md

 Lua is legit the only sane scripting language on this entire list

 [rhai is not only slower than lua, its sandboxing (i said it above here too in a vent i think) requires actual pointer arithmetic that isnt thread safe, its also a custom lang no one knows while lua is well known in the game community.
 Luau is used in Roblox games so it caters to Discords target market as well]

+# Template Tokens

+All lua templates include a special template token in addition to the template arguments.
+Modules requiring more privileged levels of access (or otherwise require the template state) should require this token and use it to access the required template state.